Know Before You Go: Lake Anna

 Lake Anna State Park boasts miles of trails, visitor and nature center, a maintained beach area with snack bar, docks, an exhibit center, horse trails and tours including visits to the remains of Goodwin gold mine and gold panning, as well as educational programs including mining for gold.

 Lake Anna Winery – You can’t leave Lake Anna without having a proper wine tasting at Lake Anna Winery!
 We fully recommend requesting a tour when you arrive.
 Per the winery, “Tours of the winery are given upon request, provided enough staff to handle the volume of visitors.
 It’s a great way to get an up-close, behind-the-scenes lesson in the art of making fine wines.”

-- End of Summer Jam Aug 31, (6:00 – 10:00) Still trying to hold on to those hot summer nights and special lake memories?
-Come on over to the winery on this Saturday nite and listen to Richmond greats “Spectrum” They will keep the mood and the fun going.
-Food from “Catch The Chef” will again satisfy your hunger needs.
+- End of Summer Jam Sept 5th (6:00 – 10:00) Still trying to hold on to those hot summer nights and special lake memories?
+Come on over to the winery on this Saturday nite and listen to great tunes.
+Food from “Fire Escape Food Truck” will again satisfy your hunger needs.
 What a way to end the summer.
 The $10 fee includes a souvenir glass and all of the memories you can take home with you.